Nouadhibou – Is This The Largest Ship Graveyard in the World?

 Nouadhibou is a major metropolis in the poverty-ridden North-west African country of Mauritania.
 Situated in the peninsula of Nouadhibou, after which it takes its name, the city is a vital hub of trade and commerce.

 Nouadhibou: Profile of the City

 The city’s development goes back to the time when the country was occupied by French colonists.
-Its geographic suitability and the easy accessibility via the maritime routes specifically attracted the attention of the colonists who not only developed it to thriving proportions but also christened it as ‘Port Etienne.’
+Its geographic suitability and easy accessibility via the maritime routes specifically attracted the attention of the colonists who not only developed it to thriving proportions but also christened it as ‘Port Etienne.’

-Although post independence from France Mauritania’s economy was left shattered, Nouadhibou has continued to remain a thriving contributor to the country’s economy as most of the country’s export operations are channelized through its water gateways.
+Although post-independence from France Mauritania’s economy was left shattered, Nouadhibou has continued to remain a thriving contributor to the country’s economy as most of the country’s export operations are channelized through its water gateways.

 Nouadhibou Ships: The Development of the Graveyard

 Various historical records cite that the port city became a vessel graveyard during the late 20th century.
-However the idea of using the peninsula as a ship graveyard predates back to the days of the country’s French colonisation during the 20s and peaked to substantial heights during the 80s.
+However, the idea of using the peninsula as a ship graveyard predates back to the days of the country’s French colonisation during the 20s and peaked to substantial heights during the 80s.

 The country’s economic degeneration during the 80s forced the bureaucrats and maritime authorities to allow ship owners to dump their eroded ships in the waters surrounding the peninsula.

 Economic Concerns and Salvaging Operations

-These two aspects in-turn act as sources of employment for the local population.
+These two aspects in turn act as sources of employment for the local population.
 These factors have also resulted in the Nouadhibou ships being regarded as indispensable by the locals, in terms of generating much-needed revenue and income.

 The Mauritanian authorities have however taken several steps to ensure that the vessels are appropriately dismantled after taking due consideration of the adverse implications of the largest ship graveyard to the overall marine ecology.